Triple test score

-The triple test score (TTS) is a diagnostic tool for examining potentially cancerous breasts.
+The triple test score is a diagnostic tool for examining potentially cancerous breasts.
 Diagnostic accuracy of the triple test score is nearly 100%.
 Scoring includes using the procedures of physical examination, mammography and needle biopsy.
-If the results of a TTS are greater than five, an excisional biopsy is indicated.
+If the results of a triple test score are greater than five, an excisional biopsy is indicated.

+The term triple test scoring (TSS) was first noted in 1975 as a means of rapidly diagnosing and examining breast malignancies.
+TSS developed as a useful and accurate clinical tool for breast masses because it was cheaper and it cut down on the diagnosis time.

 Scoring

 To obtain the triple test score, a number from 1 through 3 is assigned to each one of the procedures.
 A score of 1 is assigned to a benign test result, 2 applies to a suspicious test result, and 3 applies to a malignant result.
 The sum of the scores of all three procedures is the triple test score.

-A score of 3 to 4 is most likely benign, whereas a score of greater than 6 is possibly malignant.
+If the total summed score from the three tests is 3 to 4 then the diagnosis is most likely benign.
+A total summed score of 5 is considered suspicious.
+A score of 6 or greater is possibly malignant.
+There have been different inclusions for the components of the triple test score in the past, such as using the procedures of physical examination, mammography, and cytology.
+Other versions of the triple test score have included mammography, ultrasound, and magnetic resonance imaging (MRI).

+TTS vs. Modified TTS (mTTS)

+The TTS was first implemented and then changed to create a modified TTS.
+The main difference between the two diagnostic tools is the substitution of the mammogram for the ultrasound in persons under the age of 40.
+This is because ultrasound has been found to be more effecting at early detection of breast cancer and masses for persons with denser breast tissues.
+These individuals with denser breast tissues have also been found to be at an increased risk of developing breast cancer.
+Most modified TTS exams contain a combination of physical examination, ultrasound, and needle biopsy.
+There are no changes to the scoring system of the mTSS.